georgezim85/yii2-individual-attributes-behavior/README.md

 }
 ```

-So, on my models' behavior funcions:
+So, on my models' behavior functions:

 Ento, no behavior do meu model: